wp-plugins/w4-post-list/readme.txt

 = 1.2.2 =
 * Changed past preview style.
 Upadate for using new listing style.
 = 1.2.3 =
-* Changed the posts selection method on Version 1.2.3.
+* Changed the posts selection method.
-* Changed the preview style on Version 1.2.3.
+* Changed the preview style.
 = 1.2.4 =
 * Fixed post list bugs.
 = 1.2.5 =